sawyerWeld/GameTheoryNotes/Week_5/repeated_games.md

 - Tit-for-tat: Start out cooperating, if your opponent defects, defect in the next round and then go back to cooperating.
 - Trigger: Start out cooperating.
 If your opponent defects, defect forever.

-We will now prove this theorem.
-*Theorem*: We can characterize a set of payoffs that are achievable under equilibrium without having to enumerate the equilibria.
+We can actually characterize a set of payoffs that are achievable under equilibrium without having to enumerate the equilibria.

 Consider any n-player game G = (N,A,u) and any payoff vector r = r1...rn which encodes the average utility a player recieves following a strategy at the infinite.